bmaher74/quant_at/README.md

 exit;
 ```

-and run it.
+then run it.
 4) Now from a seperate Python script,

 ```
 from scipy import io as spio